 “Naturally.”
 Gloriana produced two gold pieces and passed one to Abby.
-The women took up a postion either side of the pillar.
+The women took up a position either side of the pillar.
 “Together,” the oracle said.
-Abby nodded her head once, twice, and thrice, and as one she and Gloriana let the coins slip from their fingers.
-There sounded a click and then a heavy grinding of stone on stone.
+The warrior nodded her head once, twice, thrice, and as one she and Gloriana let the coins slip from their fingers.
+There sounded a click and a heavy grinding of stone on stone.
 The pillar began to sink slowly into the floor.
 The adventurers stood back a safe distance until it settled flush, revealing a wide hall beyond with three sets of double doors: north, east, south.
 Abby made her way around to each set, listening for sound, and hearing nothing.
-At the southernmost doors she waved to her companions, indicating they should approach.
-The warrior pointed at the doors.
+At the southernmost doors the warrior waved to her companions and pointed at the doors.

-There was no handle or other apparent means of levering the panels.
+There was no handle or other leverage.
 At the center of the doors was a carved symbol that looked familiar: seven-pointed star, similar to the Sihedron Medallion.
 Gloriana held the pendant to the symbol on the door expectantly, but nothing happened.

-“North it is,” Abby said.
+“North it is,” Abby shrugged.
 They relocated, and opened the doors.

 There were shadows.

 The undead were on them almost before they could react.
-Rahab only just managed to fire an acid dart, but it missed.3 The conjurer was keenly aware that Gloriana’s power to harm undead was confined to a certain number of times in a day, and that she must already be approaching that limitation in the wake of the previous battle.
+Rahab only just managed to fire an acid dart, but it missed.3 The conjurer was keenly aware that the oracle’s power to harm undead was confined to a certain number of times in a day, and that she must already be approaching that limit.
 Kara drank a shielding extract, and then the shadows were attacking.

-Gloriana and Abby both fell victim to the draining touch of the murky undead, and the weakness descended upon the two women once more.
+Gloriana and Abby both fell victim to the draining touch, and weakness descended upon the two women once more.
 The warrior had not acted against the oracle’s counsel this time; it was just circumstance of proximity.
 Abby tried to retaliate with a sword cut and again the enchanted steel passed harmless through the darkness.

 Gloriana had two reserves of power left and she expended one now, blasting the brace of shadows, but the wave of energy was not enough to overcome them.
 In desperation she called upon the spirits to grant her another chance, and her plea was answered.
 She channeled again immediately—her last chance of the day—and again the undead were torn by the radiance.4

-Now it was Kara’s turn, and the alchemist was already imbibing the bubbling red glow of her fire-breathing liquid.
+Now it was Kara’s turn, and the alchemist was already imbibing her bubbling red liquid.
 She opened her mouth and exhaled a firestorm over the two shadows, burning away the fragments of darkness.
 The fight was over.

 “Alas, my magic of restoration is also expended, or I would return your strength and mine, Abby.
 I will be able to help tomorrow.”
-The warrior nodded understanding, but she felt lost with her brawn compromised so, and worried how her ability to fight would be hampered.
+The warrior nodded understanding, but she felt lost with her brawn compromised, and worried how her ability to fight would be hampered.

 Rahab was giving the room a once-over for signs of magic.
 The chamber was small, but it had a dais against the north wall with a minor throne perched atop.
 A ghostly figure sat there orating in a strange language.
 Kara’s gout of fire had washed over the individual during the fight and left it seemingly unharmed and likewise unaware.
 The phantasm appeared as a man of severe aspect, holding a book in one hand upon which shone the increasingly recognizable seven-pointed star.

-“It’s an illusion,” Rahab sneered, reading the magical resonance with his spell of detection, “linked to the throne itself.
+“It’s an illusion,” the wizard sneered, reading the magical resonance with his spell of detection, “linked to the throne itself.
 That language is ancient—it must be—but I do not know it.
 Perhaps it is a vocalization of the runes on the pillar.
-Regardless, I suspect this is some sort of communication: a sermon to the faithful of some religion, perhaps, or instructions from a sovereign to subjects.”
+Regardless, I suspect this is some sort of communication: A sermon to the faithful of some religion, perhaps, or instructions from a sovereign to subjects.”

+The conjurer nodded.
 “Quite possibly.
 The image bears the symbol on Gloriana’s medallion, a motif we have seen in abundance on this level of the fortress.
 There is something else here, however.
 Another magic, another source, I think.”
-Rahab was concentrating on his spell, reading its subtleties and clues.
+Rahab concentrated on his spell, reading its subtleties and clues.